jcoreio/jcore-api-py/docs/api/JCoreAPIConnection/set_metadata.md

   If any of the given channel ids don't exist, they will be created and populated with default values before being set.

+### Raises

+* `JCoreAPIAuthException`: if authentication is required and the connection is not authenticated.
+* `JCoreAPITimeoutException`: if the request times out.
+* `JCoreAPIConnectionClosedException`: if the connection closes or was already closed.
+* `JCoreAPIErrorResponseException`: if the server responds with an error.
+* `JCoreAPIInvalidMessageException`: if the client receives an invalid response.

 ### Example

 ```py